Photo: "1966 Dodge Charger - black - fvr2" by Rex Gray

 Photo: "File:1966 Dodge Charger (34281521454).jpg" by Greg Gjerdingen from Willmar, USA

-Furthermore, additional features and options can also affect the value of a 1966 Dodge Charger.
+Furthermore, additional features and options can also affect the value of a 1966-67 Charger.
 For instance, the presence of highly desirable factory-installed features like air conditioning, power windows, or a rare engine configuration can increase its worth.

 Originality is highly prized in the collector car market, so any modifications or alterations made to the car may negatively impact its value.

-Overall, the 1966 Dodge Charger remains a highly sought-after classic car that retains its appeal even after several decades.
+Overall, the Dodge Charger 1st Gen remains a highly sought-after classic car that retains its appeal even after several decades.
 Its timeless design, powerful performance, and cultural significance continue to captivate automotive enthusiasts, making it a valuable and intriguing vehicle in today's market.

 Unique Car Zone Team